 Kenyan law provides for various types of NPOs, including public benefit organizations (PBOs), non-governmental organizations (NGOs), companies limited by guarantee, societies, and trusts.

-A significant change with regard to the legal framework for NGOs has come in the form of the Public Benefit Organizations Act 2013 (“PBO Act”), which upon commencement will repeal the Non-Governmental Organizations Coordination Act (“NGO Act”).
-The PBO Act aims to create a new legal, regulatory, and institutional framework for non-profit organizations doing public benefit work in Kenya, under a single law.
-Kenya’s Parliament passed the PBO Act in December 2012 and the President approved it in January 2013, but a date for its implementation has not yet been set.
-Civil society sought judicial recourse for the failure to implement the law and a judgment was delivered on October 31, 2016, ordering the Government to gazette the implementation date within fourteen days of the judgment.
-The Government failed to comply and a second order was issued on May 12, 2017, giving the Government thirty days to comply; it again failed to do so.
+Ratification of the Public Benefit Organizations Act 2013 (“PBO Act”) represented a significant potential change in the legal framework for NGOs.
+Upon commencement, the PBO Act will repeal the Non-Governmental Organizations Coordination Act (“NGO Act”), and create a new legal, regulatory, and institutional framework for non-profit organizations doing public benefit work in Kenya, under a single law.
+Kenya’s Parliament passed the PBO Act in December 2012 and the President approved it in January 2013, yet, despite two High Court judgements ordering the Government to gazette and implement the Act, the Government has failed to do so.
 The failure to set a commencement date for the Act, along with the ongoing possibility of its amendment, poses considerable challenges in determining the applicable law.
-With two reported High Court decisions having relied on the provisions of the PBO Act, this matter becomes even more complicated.
+With the two reported High Court decisions having relied on the provisions of the PBO Act, this matter becomes even more complicated.

-- A trade union within the meaning of the Labour Relations Act of 2007;
+- Trade unions within the meaning of the Labour Relations Act of 2007;

-- A public body established by or under any written law;
+- Public bodies established by or under any written law;

-- A political party within the meaning of the Political Parties Act of 2007;
+- Political parties within the meaning of the Political Parties Act of 2007;

-- A religious organization which is primarily devoted to religious worship or propagation of religious beliefs;
+- Religious organizations primarily devoted to religious worship or propagation of religious beliefs;

-- A society within the meaning of the Societies Act;
+- Societies within the meaning of the Societies Act;

-- A co-operative society within the meaning of the Co-operative Societies Act;
+- Co-operative societies within the meaning of the Co-operative Societies Act;

-- A Sacco society within the meaning of the Sacco Societies Act;
+- Sacco societies within the meaning of the Sacco Societies Act;

-- A community-based organization whose objectives include the direct benefit of its members.
+- Community-based organizations whose objectives include the direct benefit of its members.

-The NGO Act, which will remain in effect until the PBO Act’s official commencement, defines an “NGO” as “a private voluntary grouping of individuals or associations, not operated for profit or for other commercial purposes but which have organized themselves nationally or internationally for the benefit of the public at large and for the promotion of social welfare, development, charity, or research in the areas inclusive of – but not restricted to – health, relief, agriculture, education, industry, and the supply of amenities and services” (NGO Act Section 2, as amended by Act No. 11 of 1992).
+The NGO Act, which will remain in effect until the PBO Act’s official commencement, defines an “NGO” as “a private voluntary grouping of individuals or associations, not operated for profit or for other commercial purposes but which have organized themselves nationally or internationally for the benefit of the public at large and for the promotion of social welfare, development, charity, or research in the areas inclusive of – but not restricted to – health, relief, agriculture, education, industry, and the supply of amenities and services” (NGO Act Section 2).

 COMPANIES LIMITED BY GUARANTEE

 A number of NPOs are registered as companies whose liability is limited by the guarantee of the members.
-A company limited by guarantee under the Kenyan Companies Act (i) must be incorporated without a share capital; (ii) the liability of its members must be limited by the company’s articles to a specific amount (usually a nominal amount) that the members undertake to contribute to the assets of the company in the event of a liquidation; and (iii) its certificate of incorporation must state that it is a company limited by guarantee.
-It is not clear under the new Companies Act whether a company limited by guarantee may be a private company or a public company.
+A company limited by guarantee under the Kenyan Companies Act must be incorporated without a share capital; the liability of its members must be limited by the company’s articles to a specific amount (usually a nominal amount) that the members undertake to contribute to the assets of the company in the event of a liquidation; and its certificate of incorporation must state that it is a company limited by guarantee.
+A company limited by guarantee cannot be a private company (Kenyan Companies Act Section 9).
+Because a company limited by guarantee cannot have share capital, it also does not meet the definition of a “public company” under Section 10 of the Companies Act.

-Under the Companies Act , a group or association of persons can incorporate as a private or public company.
-For companies limited by shares, the current Companies Act provides for one-member private and public companies.
-The Act also requires that a company limited by guarantee must attach a statement of guarantee containing the prescribed information to enable the memorandum of association’s subscribers to be identified (Companies Act, Section 15).
+The Act also requires that a company limited by guarantee must attach a statement of guarantee containing the prescribed information to enable the memorandum of association’s subscribers to be identified (Companies Act Section 15).

 Under the Societies Act, a society is “any club, company, partnership or other association of ten or more persons, whatever its nature or object, established in Kenya or having its headquarters or chief place of business in Kenya” (Societies Act Section 2).
 A branch of a society also qualifies as a society.
 The definition specifically excludes: companies; trade unions and their branches; cooperatives; corporations; firms, associations, or partnerships carrying on business for profit; schools; building societies; banks or international organizations of which Kenya is a member.
 A society's governing documents are called the constitution or rules of the society (Societies Act Section 2).
 Societies are registered and regulated by the Registrar of Societies.

 A trust is an entity created to hold and manage assets for the benefit of others.
-Under the Trustees Act Chapter 164 (“Trustees Act Cap.
+Under the Trustees (Perpetual Succession) Act Chapter 164 (“Trustees Act Cap.
 164”), trusts can be registered as body corporates and established only for religious, educational, literary, scientific, social, athletic, or charitable purposes (Trustees Act Cap.
 164 Section 3(1)).
 Charitable purposes may also be affected by forming a trust by way of a trust deed.
-(The trustees of a pension fund or provident fund may also apply to be registered as a body corporate).
+The trustees of a pension fund or provident fund may also apply to be registered as a body corporate.

-“Public Benefit Activity” is defined in Section 2 of the PBO Act as “an activity that supports or promotes public benefit by enhancing or promoting the economic, environmental, social or cultural development or protecting the environment, or lobbying or advocating on issues of general public interest or the interest or well-being of the general public or a category of individual or organizations.”
+“Public Benefit Activity” is “an activity that supports or promotes public benefit by enhancing or promoting the economic, environmental, social or cultural development or protecting the environment, or lobbying or advocating on issues of general public interest or the interest or well-being of the general public or a category of individual or organizations” (PBO Act Section 2).

-An organization may be registered as a PBO by the Public Benefit Organizations Regulatory Authority if it has as its objective the promotion of public benefit in any of the following areas:
+An organization may be registered as a PBO by the Public Benefit Organizations Regulatory Authority if its objective is the promotion of public benefit in any of the following areas: